Nitocris (band)

 Nitocris were an Australian punk and heavy metal band formed in 1992.
 They were one of the country's first all-female punk rockers of the "grot grrrls" movement (related to the United States riot grrrls).
 They released their debut album, Screaming Dolorous on Phantom Records in 1994.
 Their second album, Nitocris, followed in 2000 and they disbanded in November 2001.
-At the ARIA Music Awards of 2001, Nitocris were nominated for ARIA Award for Best Independent Release.
+At the ARIA Music Awards of 2001, Nitocris were nominated for Best Independent Release.

 History

 Nitocris were formed in Sydney in 1992 by Sara Louise Anderson (aka Sara Graye) on bass guitar, Jessamine Jean Finlayson on lead guitar, Andrea Marie Stanway on drums and Kira Taylor on rhythm guitar.
 The four were classmates at Hunters Hill High School and had an average age of 14.
 At the time none could play their instruments.
-The band's name was chosen by Stanway from the semi-legendary female Pharaoh of the same name, which was popularised in fiction by H. P. Lovecraft, as "queen of the underworld".
-Almost two years later, a newspaper advertisement in Drum Media recruited Morgana Ancone as a vocalist, who was the only member over the age of 18.
+A year later, a newspaper advertisement in Drum Media recruited Morgana Ancone as a vocalist, who was the only member over the age of 18.
+The band's name was found by Stanway from the semi-legendary female Pharaoh of the same name, which was popularised in fiction by H. P. Lovecraft, as "queen of the underworld".
 As four members were under legal age, when Nitocris performed live across Sydney pubs they were sometimes accompanied by their mothers.
 Ancone's costume included a "designed red tartan bodice and black tutu".
 The group appeared on-stage alongside Armoured Angel, Frenzal Rhomb and Blitz Babies.
-Nitocris were influenced by punk rock and heavy metal artists including Black Sabbath, The Clash, Guns N' Roses, Joan Jett and the Blackhearts, L7, Slayer and Patti Smith.
+Nitocris were influenced by punk rock and heavy metal artists including Black Sabbath, The Clash, Guns N' Roses, Joan Jett and the Blackhearts,Dead Kennedys, Slayer, Janis Joplin and Patti Smith.

 In January 1994 Nitocris performed at the annual Big Day Out music festival at the Sydney venue.
 The group released their debut four-track extended play, Ten Stories Down on local independent label, Phantom Records in June.
 In September they issued, "Suxiety" as a shared single with the other side, "Grrly Things" by another Sydney all-girl group, Purr.
 Nitocris were one of the country's first all-female punk rockers of the "grot grrrls" movement (analogous to the United States riot grrrls).
 Other groups in the "grot grrls" movement were Fur, Mace, Bittersweet, Sulk, Dolljuice, Gravelrash and SPDFGH.